ImperialCollegeLondon/pyrealm/docs/source/pmodel/pmodel.md

 ## Elevation data

-The {func}`~pyrealm.pmodel.calc_patm` function can be used to convert elevation data to atmospheric pressure, for use in the {class}`~pyrealm.pmodel.pmodel.PModel` class.
+The {func}`~pyrealm.pmodel.functions.calc_patm` function can be used to convert elevation data to atmospheric pressure, for use in the {class}`~pyrealm.pmodel.pmodel.PModel` class.
 The example below repeats the model at an elevation of 3000 metres and compares the resulting light use efficiencies.

 ```{code-cell}
 patm = pmodel.calc_patm(3000)